drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 ## Task 5.
 UDFs and stored procedures

 User-defined functions can be used for any type of complex processing.
 Use a UDF when there is no built-in function that does what you need to do. <div>Stored procedures allow you to wrap one or more statements within a function.
-These statements can include both SELECT and DML statements like INSERT, UPDATE, and DELETE.</div>
+These statements can include both SELECT and DML statements such as INSERT, UPDATE, and DELETE.</div>

 1. Use the code below to create a user-defined function that converts pounds into kilos.